 She was in the regime.

-She oversaw the TARP, the uh the the the bailouts.
+She oversaw the TARP, the bailouts.

 Wait, I don't care about this.

-I don't care, but I don't care about it today.
+I don't care about it today.

 Let's see.

-Uh I can't read this one.
+I can't read this one.

-That's too small.
+It's too small.

 Ah, here's one.

-States have increased their spending on the program by an average of 29%.
+To compensate for the loss of extra federal Medicaid dollars this June, states have increased their spending on the program by an average of 29%.

-Does that make sense to compensate for the loss of revenue they're spending more?
+To compensate for the loss of revenue, they're spending more.

-It's a Washington Post story and it's a sob story.
+It's a Washington Post story, and it's a sob story.

-And uh some people might find it odd or it might be news to you that Medicaid spending was stimulus.
+And some people might find it odd, or it might be news to you, that Medicaid spending was stimulus, but it was the expiration of federal stimulus funding for Medicaid.

-Did you know that the original porculus bill had money in it for Medicaid?
+Did you know that the original Porculus bill had money in it for Medicaid?

 And now, like all other areas of the porculus, the money's running out.